-Aid emerging artist in sharpening and developing their performance and analytical skills in dialogue.

 Retrieved from:hifructose.com

-Notes to Producers and workshop facilitators-Students from various university departments who are interested in the use of the human body are welcome.
+-Students from various university departments who are interested in the use of the human body are welcome.

 -Participants should expect to be challenged to develop hybrid personas and images based on their own complex identities and political concerns.